r4inr3aper/r4inr3aper/README.md

 ### 🚀 GDSC NIT Silchar — Core Member
 **May 2023 – May 2025**
-Contributed to projects, led workshops, and represented the club in hackathons and community events.
+Contributed to projects, led workshops and worked on community building.

 ---